courtneyjdiamond/pedalstopatterns.github.io/import_cleaning/data_import_clean.md

 pull(n) \|\> sum() entries whose end zipcode do not have an associated uhf34.

-## Merge Citibike, SDI, Overweight Data
+# Final Dataset: Merge Citibike, SDI, Overweight, and AQ

 ### Merge SDI and Overweight data